The relationship between nut intake and risk of colorectal cancer: a case control study

 This was a case-control study comparing 923 cases of colorectal cancer to 1846 controls (normal cases) from the National Cancer Canter in Korea.
 Dietary information was gathered from a food frequency questionnaire (FFQ) that included peanuts, pine nuts, and almonds as 1 food item.
 The authors used logistic regression to estimate risk of colorectal cancer with nut intake.

-High nut consumption (including peanuts) was associated with reduced colorectal cancer risk among both men and women when comparing those who consumed nuts 3 or more times per week to those who consumed none.
+Key Findings: High nut consumption (including peanuts) was associated with reduced colorectal cancer risk among both men and women when comparing those who consumed nuts 3 or more times per week to those who consumed none.